alliumvault/UrbexGuide/README.md

+# UrbexGuide

-# UrbexGuide app avaiable in english, german and norwegian
+This app is avaiable in english, german and norwegian